sashianl/sample_service/design/link_ws_data_to_sample_in_RE.md

        sort order is the order the nodes are encountered in the traversal.
        * That means we're subjecting arango to possible OOMs on these traversals.
      * Maybe return a cursor ID and page though that way.
+       * But people will want to sort...
+         * Maybe there's a way for Arango to say the result set is too large.
+In this case we may have to do something manually to help the user.
    * May also want to query on workspace object properties.
 Node indexes on these properties could speed up the query.